AgentMeca/AgentMeca/VECTOR_DB_README.md

 ## Overview

-This implementation provides a complete vector database system using ChromaDB with dual embedding models for efficient semantic search over your 2,239 processed chunks.
+This implementation provides a complete vector database system using ChromaDB with dual embedding models for efficient semantic search. **Successfully ingested 1,461 chunks with 65.25% success rate.**

 ## Architecture